Restoration Recovery outpatient addiction treatment logo

 How we treat kratom and 7-OH dependence

 Buprenorphine products (Suboxone film and tablet, Sublocade injections, Brixadi injections) are FDA-approved for opioid use disorder.
-Restoration Recovery clinically uses buprenorphine off-label for kratom and 7-OH dependence because the withdrawal pattern is opioid-like — mitragynine and 7-OH bind the same opioid receptors that buprenorphine binds, which is why the medication compresses kratom and 7-OH withdrawal the same way it compresses other opioid withdrawals (per Sordo 2017 BMJ and SAMHSA TIP 63).
+Restoration Recovery clinically uses buprenorphine off-label for kratom and 7-OH dependence because the withdrawal pattern is opioid-like — mitragynine and 7-OH bind the same opioid receptors that buprenorphine binds, which is why the medication compresses kratom and 7-OH withdrawal the same way it compresses other opioid withdrawals (per SAMHSA TIP 63).
 Under clinical supervision, the rough 7–14 day unsupervised withdrawal window compresses down to several days.

 Treatment pairs the medication with individual counseling and certified peer support.
 Which medication fits you is a clinical decision made at your first appointment — daily Suboxone film or tablet is the most common starting point, while Sublocade (monthly) and Brixadi (weekly, bi-weekly, or monthly) are injection options given on site at the Ringgold clinic.
 For the full clinical deep-dive — the day-by-day withdrawal timeline, signs of dependence, and academic citations — see our Kratom & 7-OH Addiction Treatment hub.